-Here are a few company stocks that you can look at:
+Here are a few more stocks that you can look at:

-This company, with nearly $12 billion market valuation, leads the way in the acquisition, exploration, development, and production of natural gas and oil in the United States.
+This company, with a $4.294 billion market valuation, leads the way in the acquisition, exploration, development, and production of natural gas and oil in the United States.
 It holds interest in a vast span of natural gas shale formations from the Haynesville (Louisiana) to the Marcellus (Pennsylvania) and all the way down to the Barnett (north Texas) and the Eagle Ford (south Texas).

 One company outside of U.S. borders that is getting the world's attention is the massive, Russian-based Gazprom (MCX: GAZP).
 The company is the largest extractor of natural gas in the world and produces 15% of worldwide output and 78% of Russia's alone.
 Bloomberg ranked Gazprom as the third best-performing global energy company in the world after Exxon Mobil and Chevron.

 One of our top energy experts here at Energy & Capital, Kieth Kohl, has discovered an incredibly lucrative opportunity regarding Natural Gas pipelines to our neighbors in the south.

 Kieth has put together a video presenation of his research and how you can invest in the Natural Gas infrastructure boom that is about to take off.